 Come summertime time in Las Vegas the first thing on most people’s minds is water.
 Ironically, the last thing on most of their minds at the same time is the prospect of water damage.
 Although it may be bone-dry during the summer months of the Vegas heat, the threat of water damage to your home is very real.
 It probably won’t come in the form of a flood or rainstorm, but it may manifest itself in much more subtle ways.
 If you find yourself dealing with water damage in your home, don’t hesitate to call the Emergency Restoration Experts (ERX) in Las Vegas.
-Below are four tips to prevent the need to call and keep your home water damage free in the summertime.
+Below are four tips to prevent the need to call a professional, and keep your home water damage free in the summertime.

 Check Your Water Meter

 This is a sure way of determining whether or not there is a flood somewhere throughout your home.
 The first method in which you can use your water meter is very simple.
 All you need to do is check it from time to time to make sure there haven’t been any large increases in your water usage that seem out of place.
 If there is a spike in your water usage it could mean you have a leak somewhere, or it could just mean that you started using more water.
 The second method of using your water meter to detect leaks is a sure way of knowing if you have one.
 To do this, simply check the reading on your water meter, turn off all the water to your house, and then look back at your meter a couple hours later to see if your water usage increased or stayed the same.
 If it increased, you probably have a leak somewhere.
 If it didn’t, you are probably in the clear.

 Look For Mold Growth